Mykola Lysenko: Legacy and influence

 The influence of his music and nationalistic style was immense for subsequent Ukrainian composers.
 Composers such as Stanyslav Lyudkevych, Alexander Koshetz, Kyrylo Stetsenko, Yakiv Stepovy, and mostly importantly, Mykola Leontovych, have acknowledged his influence.
 Despite his high renown in Ukraine, Lysenko is not particularly well known outside of the country.

 From 1950 to 1959, Lysenko's complete works were published in Kyiv in 22 volumes.

 A group of Ukrainian composers and musicians, including Yelizaveta Chavdar, Ariadna Lysenko (the composer's granddaughter), Yevhen Rzhanov, Andriy Shtoharenko, Myroslav Skoryk and Yevhen Stankovych founded the Mykola Lysenko International Music Competition in 1962 in honor of Lysenko.
-Lysenko's home in Kyiv which he stay from 1894 to 1912 was converted into the Mykola Lysenko House-Museum in 1987, one the city's many museums for important cultural figures.
+Lysenko's home in Kyiv where he resided from 1894 to 1912 was converted into the Mykola Lysenko House-Museum in 1987, one the city's many museums for important cultural figures.